DizkoDan/cyberjunx-chirpy-test/_posts/2011-03-29-well-on-the-plus-side-the-caps-still-got-a-point-and-the-pens-lost-to-the-flyers.md

 ---
 id: 1568
-title: 'Well, on the plus side, the caps still got a point, and the pens lost to the flyers.'
+title: "Well, on the plus side, the caps still got a point, and the pens lost to the flyers."
-date: '2011-03-29T21:44:06-04:00'
+date: 2011-03-29T21:44:06-04:00
 author: DizkoDan
-layout: post
+layout: single
 guid: 'http://www.cyberjunx.com/blog/archives/2011/03/29/well-on-the-plus-side-the-caps-still-got-a-point-and-the-pens-lost-to-the-flyers/'
 permalink: /2011/03/29/well-on-the-plus-side-the-caps-still-got-a-point-and-the-pens-lost-to-the-flyers/
 aktt_notify_twitter: